 The inspection surveys consisted of a thorough search of all accessible areas of the building, the exterior and interior, searching for bats or any evidence of use.
 Numerous structural features internally including crevices in walls, doors, windows and timber joists could support roosting bats.
-It was noted that some features around the house could potentially be utilised by bats species.
-These were located around the chimneys and corners of the hipped roof.
-In general the house was in good condition and well maintained with few places for bats to enter the roof space.
-There was no evidence of bat activity within the main structure, the survey concentrated on the roof area as this
+It was noted that the open windows around the house could potentially be utilised by bats species.
+A missing glass pain on the first-floor bathroom was also considered to be utilised by bat species.